idlab-discover/ugain-mlops-k8s/lab-containers.md

 Now when we bring our services down or restart them, you'll see that data gets persisted.
 You can now easily start building out your docker monitoring deployment and start and stop it when needed, without having to re-import dashboards/settings/etc.

-*Optionally if you do want to wipe your data, you can use `docker compose down -v` , this will delete all named volumes (and thus clear your Prometheus database and delete your Grafana configuration and dashboards).
+*Optionally if you do want to wipe your data, you can use `docker-compose down -v` , this will delete all named volumes (and thus clear your Prometheus database and delete your Grafana configuration and dashboards).
 If you are curious to learn more about (named) volumes: [docker volumes](https://docs.docker.com/storage/volumes/)*

 **Summary**
 With that you should now have a general understanding of Docker and Docker Compose.
 You can easily see how you can quickly set up different services on your development machine using Docker Compose and bring them down without any effort.
 This is very useful in many cases: